gilnam74/vex-sneppet/VEX-for-artists.md

 Another example of growing value is a `time` in frames, which you can apply to modify object `Y position`.
 The graph of object motion would be the same 45-degree rotated straight line.
 Same idea, another implementation.

 If we modify this input value (by feeding it in a function, for example) surely we will get a modified output.
-If we use `fraction` as a control function to modify rotated line we will get the pattern: a sequence of rotated lines that looks like a saw.
+If we use `fraction` as a control function to modify a rotated line we will get the pattern: a sequence of rotated lines that looks like a saw.

 The modulus `%` operation can also produce repetitive patterns from constantly growing input.

-Below we make a pattern from parabola and noise lines.
+Below we make a pattern from parabola and noise graphs.

 Power of fraction: